atomisthq/docs/docs/developer/commands.md

 and it will respond back to you in the channel.

+In chat, you can send `@atomist describe skill "hello"` to see details of your command and its parameters.

 ## Wrap a shell script

 If you want to turn a shell script into a bot command, just call that